2600hz/kazoo5/doc/blog/storage.md

 ## Introducing Storage Plans

-With Kazoo 4.0, the 'storage plan' concept is introduced to allow system administrators, resellers, and account holders, to configure alternative storage options for their needs.
+With {% BRAND_NAME %} 4.0, the 'storage plan' concept is introduced to allow system administrators, resellers, and account holders, to configure alternative storage options for their needs.
 Storage is configured in two phases:

 1. Configure 'storage', what storage engines are available (such as adding AWS credentials for S3).
 2. Configure 'plans', to determine what types of data will use which configured 'storage' option.